danem/SimpleGL/README.md

 # SimpleGL

-SimpleGL is a very thin C++ wrapper over OpenGL.
+SimpleGL is a very thin C++11 wrapper over OpenGL.
 Its aim is to make OpenGL development faster and less error prone without sacraficing speed or the full range of features OpenGL has to offer.
 SimpleGL can be seamlessly integrated into existing OpenGL applications or used with other OpenGL libraries and frameworks.